ShanJiang21/shanjiang21.github.io/Tutorial.md

 #### Rotation

-In EFA, because we have no restricitions on variance, there is more than one estimate for variance that can give us the same model covariance matrix model.
+In EFA, because we have no restrictions on variance, there is more than one estimate for variance that can give us the same model covariance matrix model.

 Intuitively, this shows two different estimates can fit the data exactly the same way.